A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Perturbing time-one maps to get flow-type with minimal strong foliations

 {We prove Theorem \ref{mainthm-mft}.
 Let $\varphi^t:M\to M$ be a topologically transitive Anosov flow on a compact manifold and let $T>0$.
-We find an open set of diffeomorphisms with flow type and minimal strong foliations accumulating on $\varphi^T$.
-We first use structural stability results, mainly from \cite{HPS}, to show that flow type holds for all diffeomorphisms close to $\varphi^T$.
-A $C^1$ perturbation will then be used to get the minimality of the strong foliations. }
+We find an open set of diffeomorphisms that are flow-type and minimal strong foliations accumulating on $\varphi^T$.
+We first use structural stability results, mainly from \cite{HPS}, to see that {all $C^1$ perturbations of $\varphi^T$ are flow-type.
+A $C^1$ perturbation will then be used to get the robust} minimality of the strong foliations. }